Mahalakshmi-24/cpnt262-landingpage/README.md

 - i finished everything i don't know what i did wrong my site is not deplyed in netlify.

+- i'm struck here for last one hour.

+- but the file looks okay in my local host.

 ## Attribution

 - [pexels](https://www.pexels.com/)